Hashimoto’s symptoms can vary drastically from person to person.

 Generalized and non-specific symptoms -> Symptoms start here

-The symptoms of Hashimoto's usually start out somewhat fatigue and diffuse.
+The symptoms of Hashimoto’s usually start out as minor diffuse fatigue.

-You may present with mild weight gain of 5-10 pounds, or maybe just some mild fatigue.
+You may present with a mild weight gain of 5-10 pounds, or maybe just some mild fatigue.

 The issue is that most patients know that something is “off” in their body, but when they go to their physician they usually undergo “standard” lab tests that don’t identify the problem.